Turkey Season Regulations and Information

 - Turkeys must remain intact until checked in.

-- Turkeys defined as “bonus” animals on public land hunts do not count toward statewide bag limits (See WMA section for details).
+- All turkeys harvested on public land hunts count toward statewide bag limits.
+(See our WMA section in the Tennessee Hunting Guide for details about public land hunts.).

 Wildlife Management Areas